Xilinx/brevitas/docsrc/source/user_guide/learned_round.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Learned Round is available through Brevitas’ PTQ pipelines, including the LLM and ImageNet entrypoints.
 Therefore,
-if you using Brevitas' entrypoints:

-✅ You **do not need** to implement caches, block forward functions, or block extraction logic.
+if you using Brevitas' entrypoints, you **do not need** to implement caches, block forward functions, or block extraction logic.
 Lower‑level abstractions (cache objects, block forwards, etc.) are only required when building a **custom PTQ pipeline**
 outside the supported entrypoints.